colll78/cardano-lightning/docs/demo-requirements.md

   response: bech32
 "/status":
   description: |
-    Get current value of accounts.
+    Get current value of channel.
     In the case that the channel does not exist or has been closed, then fail.
   params:
     id: bech32